logo

 Some tips for enjoying confit de canard

-• Place the can in a pot of simmering water in order to melt the fat before opening the can.
+• Pierce the can of duck confit and place it in a pot of simmering water in order to melt the fat before removing the duck meat.

-• You can drain off the fat and use it cook something in, such as potatoes for a Confit Sarlandais.
+• You can use the fat to cook something in, such as potatoes for a Confit Sarlandais.

 • You can heat your duck thighs in the oven or in a skillet.